CDCgov/tostadas/docs/wastewater_guide.md

 # NWSS Sequence Submission User Guide

-### Notes, need to update!!!!!
-Use docker / singularity if possible.
-Make sure that the fastq paths in the metadata are reachable.
+### Overview
+This workflow uses Nextflow to automate submission of FASTQ read files to NCBI's SRA database.
+It includes three steps.
++ Metadata validation: Check that your Excel data conforms to NCBI expectations
++ Biosample submission: Submit each sample to Biosample database and return Biosample ID
++ SRA submission: Submit each FASTQ file to SRA database and return an Accession ID

+***We recommend that you use the singularity or docker profile if possible, and only use conda when containers are not an option.***

 ### 1. Prerequisites

++ [Review Nextflow Getting Started](https://www.nextflow.io/docs/latest/) if you have never used Nextflow before
 + [Install Nextflow](https://www.nextflow.io/docs/latest/install.html)
 + Clone the TOSTADAS GitHub repository: `git clone https://github.com/CDCgov/tostadas.git`
 + Register for an [NCBI Center Account](https://cdcgov.github.io/tostadas/user-guide/general_NCBI_submission_guide/#ncbi-center-account)
 + [Create an NCBI Bioproject](https://www.protocols.io/view/ncbi-submission-protocol-for-sars-cov-2-wastewater-ewov14w27vr2/v7?version_warning=no&step=3).
-Link the to the NWSS umbrella Bioproject (PRJNA747181).
+Link to the NWSS umbrella Bioproject (PRJNA747181).

-### 2. Fill out Metadata sheet for all samples
+### 2. Fill out Metadata for all samples
 Download the Excel [template for wastewater metadata](/assets/sample_metadata/wastewater_biosample_template.xlsx) and fill out following the examples in the sheet.
+Rename your file.

 ### 3. Fill out the submission config file
 Add your center information to this [configuration file](/conf/submission_config.yaml).
-Rename the file as needed.
+Make sure for Biosample package you enter `SARS-CoV-2: wastewater surveillance; version 1.0`.
+Rename the file as needed, but make sure you keep it in the conf/ directory.

 ### 4. Test your set up with the test profile
 Run the following command to test your setup
-`nextflow run main.nf -profile ww,test,[docker,singularity,conda]
+`nextflow run main.nf -profile ww,test,[docker,singularity,conda]`

-### 5. Run a test with real data !!! fix test command
+### 5. Run a test with real data
 Add a few of your actual samples to the Excel metadata sheet and submit these to the test server.
+NCBI provides a test server to validate the sftp connection before submitting to production.

-`nextflow run main.nf -profile ww,[docker,singularity,conda] --meta_path [PATH TO YOUR METADATA FILE] --outdir [PATH TO YOUR OUTDIR] --test`
+`nextflow run main.nf -profile ww,<docker|singularity|conda> --meta_path <path/to/metadata_file.xlsx> --submission_config <path/to/submission_config.yaml> --outdir <path/to/outdir>`

-### 6. Submit small sample to Production Server
+### 6. Submit small sample to production server

-`nextflow run main.nf -profile ww,[docker,singularity,conda] --meta_path [PATH TO YOUR METADATA FILE] --outdir [PATH TO YOUR OUTDIR] --prod`
+`nextflow run main.nf -profile ww,<docker|singularity|conda> --meta_path <path/to/metadata_file.xlsx> --submission_config <path/to/submission_config.yaml> --outdir <path/to/outdir>`

-### 6. Submit all samples to Production Server
+### 7. Submit all samples to production server
-Update your metadata path to point to all of your samples for submissions `nextflow run main.nf -profile ww,[docker,singularity,conda] --meta_path [PATH TO YOUR METADATA FILE] --outdir [PATH TO YOUR OUTDIR] --prod`
+Update your metadata path to point to all of your samples for submissions `nextflow run main.nf -profile ww,<docker|singularity|conda> --meta_path <path/to/metadata_file.xlsx> --submission_config <path/to/submission_config.yaml> --outdir <path/to/outdir>`

-### Troubleshooting

-+ The pipeline ended on the Metadata Validation step: Check that your metadata conforms to the example in assets
-+ The test submission returned an error about Bioproject.
-This is ok, the Bioprojects do not live on the test server so you should expect this error.
-+